Apodini/Apodini/Documentation/Components/Inter-Component Communication.md

 ## The Remote Invocation Manager

 The invocation manager acts as a mediator overseeing all inter-handler interactions for a handler.
-Each handler which wants to other handlers defines its own instance of the invocation manager.
+Each handler which wants to interact with other handlers defines its own instance of the invocation manager.

 ### What's an interaction?